tsugitools/aipaper/DESIGN.md

 - `instructorpoints` - points instructor can award
 - `commentpoints` - points per comment
 - `mincomments` - minimum comments required
-- `userealnames` - use actual student names
+- `userealnames` - use actual student names (if false, students see generated names, instructors see real names with generated names in parentheses)
 - `allowall` - allow students to see all submissions after minimum met
 - `resubmit` - allow students to reset and resubmit
 - `due_date` - optional due date